Table of Contents

 A few years back, I suffered some difficult times in my life.
 The company I worked for went under and I lost my job as a result.
 My bills, including some medical charge offs I had from an injury, got out of control and I could no longer meet my financial obligations.

-After a while, my accounts were all charged-off and I started getting calls from collection companies.
+After a while, my accounts were all charged-off and I started getting calls from debt collectors.

-The phone calls from collection agencies were incessant and it caused me a lot of hardship as they tried to collect.
+The phone calls were incessant and it caused me a lot of hardship as they tried to collect.
 Finally, I declared bankruptcy to escape, but my credit suffered the consequences.

 How I Took Control of My Credit Score